 Got a surplus of fruit from your home-grown crop?
 Fancy joining other locals on a foraging expedition?
 Then Wildcraft Brewery will want to know!
 Local community and local ingredients are key for this Norfolk micro-brewery based in pretty Buxton, on the river Bure.

-Many of the Wildcraft brews are made using foraging ingredients wherever possible, whilst supporting the local economy by buying local, and giving back to the surrounding area by planting hedgerows, working with local farmers, schools and groups.
+Many of the Wildcraft brews are made using foraging ingredients wherever possible, whilst supporting the local economy by buying locally, and giving back to the surrounding area by planting hedgerows, and working with local farmers, schools and groups.

-Wildcraft created its first brew in November 2016, and have since developed a full range of 20 different brews including ales, lagers, stouts, IPA’s, a Porter and a NEIPA (New England IPA).
+Wildcraft created its first brew in November 2016, and has since developed a full range of 20 different brews including ales, lagers, stouts, IPAs, a Porter and a NEIPA (New England IPA).
 Some flavours belong to their popular base and staple ranges, and others are seasonal offerings, depending on what ingredients are plentiful.

 As a microbrewery operating in a small-ish barn, there’s not a massive amount to see.
-Wildcraft more than make up for this with their enthusuasm for the product, entertaining stories and most importantly, samples of all their beers, and lots of them!
+Wildcraft more than makeup for this with their enthusiasm for the product, entertaining stories and most importantly, samples of all their beers, and lots of them!

 Foragers’ Rest, Coltishall Road, Buxton NR10 5JD